Countertop Cutout in Warsaw — For Sink and Hob

 A real case from Warsaw

-A client in the Mokotów district ordered a cutout for a Blanco drop-in sink in a 38 mm laminated chipboard worktop.
-The problem: the sink template turned out to be 5 mm wider than the actual dimensions — probably a printing error in the manual.
-The technician verified against the sink itself, marked the contour by hand with a 2 mm allowance.
-The cut was made with a jigsaw and a laminate-specific blade — clean edge, no chipping.
-The edges were sealed with silicone, and the sink was fitted.
+A client in the Mokotów district booked a cutout for a Blanco drop-in sink in a 38 mm laminated chipboard worktop.
+The issue: the sink template turned out to be 5 mm wider than the real dimensions — most likely a printing mistake in the manual.
+The technician checked against the sink itself and marked the outline by hand with a 2 mm allowance.
+The cut was done with a jigsaw and a laminate blade — clean edge, no chips.
+The edges were sealed with silicone, and the sink was installed.
 The whole job took about 40 minutes.
-The client later said that if he had cut to the template, the sink would have fallen through.
-Takeaway: always verify the template against the actual appliance dimensions.
+The client later said that if he had followed the template, the sink would have dropped straight through.
+The lesson: always check the template against the actual appliance dimensions (compatible with IKEA, Nobilia, BRW and similar).

 Frequently asked questions